BerkeleyHCI/PolymorphicBlocks/README.md

 ### Parameter Engine

-This system has a concept of parameters (variables, think voltages and currents) that can be attacked to blocks and propagate through ports.
+This system has a concept of parameters (variables, think voltages and currents) that can be attached to blocks and propagate through ports.
 This is strictly limited to directed assignments.

 Solving may happen within a single block with arbitrary Python code (for example, find the best set of E12 resistor values to implement a divider), but not across multiple blocks.
 Search involving multiple blocks must be handled by the block exposing tuning knobs and the user turning those knobs with recompilation.

+Compilation is intended to be fully deterministic.

 ### Parts Data